d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 # Language Models

-Text is an important example of sequence data.
-In fact, we will use natural language models as the basis for many of the examples in this chapter.
-Given that, it's worth while discussing some things in a bit more detail.
-In the following we will view words (or sequences of characters) as a time series of discrete observations.
+In :numref:`chapter_text_preprocessing`, we see how to map text data into tokens, and these tokens can be viewed as a time series of discrete observations.
-Assuming the words in a text of length $T$ are in turn $w_1, w_2, \ldots, w_T$, then, in the discrete time series, $w_t$($1 \leq t \leq T$) can be considered as the output or label of time step $t$.
+Assuming the tokens in a text of length $T$ are in turn $w_1, w_2, \ldots, w_T$, then, in the discrete time series, $w_t$($1 \leq t \leq T$) can be considered as the output or label of time step $t$.
 Given such a sequence, the goal of a language model is to estimate the probability

 $$p(w_1, w_2, \ldots, w_T).$$